 In Colleges: Further Education Colleges will sometimes hire people to teach without them having teaching qualifications.
 These teachers will often be expected to work towards a teaching qualification and will be expected to have other relevant (vocational) qualifications and experience to offer.
 Colleges list job vacancies on their own websites.
 You can find a list of colleges on the Department of Education Northern Ireland website.

 In Higher Education: University lecturers will normally be expected to have or be working towards a PhD.
 An Academic Career provides more information about this career route.
 Jobs and some PhD studentships can be found on Jobs.ac.uk.
 More PhD opportunities can be found on findaphd.com.

 Approximately 50% of graduate vacancies are open graduates of any subject.
-Some may require some additional, specialist, post-graduate training but some do not.
+Some may require some additional, specialist, post-graduate training but often this takes place while in the job.
 The list is extensive but includes fields as diverse as accountancy, IT, housing management and recruitment consultancy.
-You can get an idea of the variety of opportunities plus find year-long and summer work opportunities by looking on the graduate scheme websites.
+You can get an idea of the variety of opportunities plus find year-long and summer work opportunities by looking on the graduate websites on Relevant Job Websites.

 There isn’t one right way to make a career decision, but there are a few things worth doing and worth considering in order to make an informed choice:

 - Don’t think you have to choose just one option – instead a shortlist of preferred options can be a useful strategy.
 Transferable skills can be gained from any type of work experience, so even if your work experience relates to one area, that won’t restrict you from moving into a different area.